deanrcg/Carer/README.md

 7. Type your question and click "Ask AI Nurse" for targeted guidance

+8. **Save Patient Data**: Enter a filename and click "💾 Save Patient Data" to store the current patient information

+9. **Load Patient Data**: Select a saved file from the dropdown and click "📂 Load Patient Data" to restore previously saved information

 ## Form Fields

 - **Gender**: Dropdown selection (Male, Female, Other, Prefer not to say)